core-wg/oscore/draft-ietf-core-object-security.md

 For responses, the message binding guarantees that a response is not older than its request.
 For responses without Observe, this gives strong absolute freshness.
 For responses with Observe, the absolute freshness gets weaker with time, and it is RECOMMENDED that the client regularly restart the observation.

-For requests, and responses with Observe, OSCOAP also provides relative freshness in the sense that the sequence numbers allow a recipient to determine the relative order of responses.
+For requests, and responses with Observe, OSCOAP also provides relative freshness in the sense that the received Partial IV allows a recipient to determine the relative order of responses.

 ## Replay Protection

-In order to protect from replay of requests, the server's Recipient Context contains a Replay Window.
-A server SHALL verify that a Partial IV received in the COSE object has not been received before in the Recipient Context.
+In order to protect from replay of requests, the server's Recipient Context includes a Replay Window.
+A server SHALL verify that a Partial IV received in the COSE object has not been received before.
 If this verification fails and the message received is a CON message, the server SHALL respond with a 5.03 Service Unavailable error message with the inner Max-Age option set to 0.
 The diagnostic payload MAY contain the "Replay protection failed" string.
 The size and type of the Replay Window depends on the use case and lower protocol layers.
 In case of reliable and ordered transport from endpoint to endpoint, the server MAY just store the last received Partial IV and require that newly received Partial IVs equals the last received Partial IV + 1.

-Responses are protected against replay as they are cryptographically bound to the request.
-In the case of Observe, the client's Recipient Context contains the last received Partial IV for each active Observe registration and the client SHALL verify that the Partial IV of a received notification is greater than any previously received Partial IV bound to the Observe request.
+Responses to non-Observe requests are protected against replay as they are cryptographically bound to the request.

+In the case of Observe, the client’s Recipient Context includes one Recipient Sequence Number for each active Observe registration containing the last successfully received Partial IV.
+A client receiving an Observe notification SHALL verify that the Partial IV of a received notification is greater than the Recipient Sequence Number bound to that Observe registration.
 If the verification fails, the client SHALL stop processing the response, and in the case of CON respond with an empty ACK.
+If the verification succeds, the client SHALL overwrite the corresponding Recipient Sequence Number with the received Partial IV.

-If messages are processed concurrently, the partial IV needs to be validated a second time after decryption and before updating the replay protection.
-The operation of validating the partial IV and updating the replay protection MUST be atomic.
+If messages are processed concurrently, the partial IV needs to be validated a second time after decryption and before updating the replay protection data.
+The operation of validating the partial IV and updating the replay protection data MUST be atomic.

 ## Losing Part of the Context State {#context-state}

-To prevent reuse of the Nonce with the same key, or from accepting replayed messages, a node needs to handle the situation of losing rapidly changing parts of the context, such as the request token, sequence number, replay window, and highest received Partial IVs.
+To prevent reuse of the Nonce with the same key, or from accepting replayed messages, a node needs to handle the situation of losing rapidly changing parts of the context, such as the request Token, Sender Sequence Number, Replay Window, and Recipient Sequence Number.
 These are typically stored in RAM and therefore lost in the case of an unplanned reboot.

 After boot, a node MAY reject to use existing security contexts from before it booted and MAY establish a new security context with each party it communicates.
 However, establishing a fresh security context may have a non-negligible cost in terms of e.g. power consumption.

-After boot, a node MAY use a partly persistently stored security context, but then the node MUST NOT reuse a previous Sequence Number and MUST NOT accept previously accepted messages.
+After boot, a node MAY use a partly persistently stored security context, but then the node MUST NOT reuse a previous Sender Sequence Number and MUST NOT accept previously accepted messages.
 Some ways to achieve this is described below:

 ### Sequence Number

-To prevent reuse of Sequence Numbers, a node MAY perform the following procedure during normal operations:
+To prevent reuse of Sender Sequence Numbers, a node MAY perform the following procedure during normal operations:

-* Each time the Sequence Number in the Sender Context (i.e. the next unused sequence number) is evenly divisible by K, where K > 0, store the sequence number in persistent memory.
-After boot, the node initiates the sequence number to the value stored in persistent memory + K - 1.
+* Each time the Sender Sequence Number is evenly divisible by K, where K is a positive integer, store the Sender Sequence Number in persistent memory.
+After boot, the node initiates the Sender Sequence Number to the value stored in persistent memory + K - 1.
 Storing to persistent memory can be costly.
-The value K gives a trade-off between the number of storage operations and efficient use of sequence numbers.
+The value K gives a trade-off between the number of storage operations and efficient use of Sender Sequence Numbers.

 ### Replay Window